-Romsilva is divided into 41 regional forest directorates that are coordinated directly by the General Manager.
-Forest administrative units are the basic forest divisions and they are part of the forest districts.
-According to the Forest Law, forests are managed on forest management plans basis and they are valid for 10 years.
+Nowadays, the forest ratio in the country is 27%, that is the 1/3 of the forest coverage in the far past.
+According to the forest legislation, forest coverage cannot decrease any further.
+Forests are managed on the basis of forest management plans and they are valid for 10 years.
 For poplar, willow and other fast growing species, forest management plans can be valid for a shorter period (5 years).